 It helps you set up the intervals between each photograph and how many pictures to take.

 There are many options to choose from.
-Some being from camera manufacturers that fit your camera body specifically.
+Some being from camera manufacturers that fit your specific camera body.
 Others are from third party companies.

 One of the most important filters in the world of photography is the Neutral Density (Nd) filter.

-These are especially necessary for long exposures and time-lapses.
-This is especially true in very light conditions, such as the middle of the day.
+These are necessary for long exposures and time-lapses.
+This is true in very light conditions, such as the middle of the day.

 This is because an ND filter takes exposure stops out of what you are photographing.
 It does this by blocking the light.

 The filters can go from 1 stop to 10, and although you can stack them, we do not recommend this.

 Stacking Nd filters might be a cheap way to get the desired result.
 But you can often see them in your frame. they also create unpleasant lens flares.

 This article gives you all the information you need about ND filters.

-When it comes to shooting modes on your DSLR, you should have a basic idea of the possibilities.
+When it comes to modes on your DSLR for shooting time-lapses, you should have a basic idea of the possibilities.
 The four modes you need to understand are Av/A, Tv/T, B, and M.